xark-argo/argo/README.md

 - If you are using **Linux**, Ollama included in the image by default.
 - If you are using **macOS (Monterey or later)**, Ollama deployed on the host machine by default.
-- We'll try out best to install all related tools, follow our suggestions in cmd line.
+- We'll try out best to install all related tools, including brew/docker/ollama, follow our suggestions in cmd line.
+If something wrong, ask for help.

 > [!TIP]
 > Recommend Ollama model: `glm4:9b` for chat, `milkey/dmeta-embedding-zh:f16` for Knowledge of chinese.